 Also, you might run into some ‘Begging Burros’ along the way.
 We had to very slowly slalom our car around 5 Burros (Donkeys) who were looking at us with sad eyes.

-Needles highway is a 14 mile (very!) scenic drive through spruce and pine forest, surrounded by meadows and stunning needle-like granite towers.
+Needles highway is an exceptionally scenic 14 mile drive through spruce and ponderosa pine forest, surrounded by meadows and stunning needle-like granite towers.

 This road is meant to be driven slowly to enjoy the views so give yourself an hour to drive the 14 miles.